sciZer0/7/v/README.md

 Unfortunately, each of the existing blockchains, being a people's working system, has a lot of unsolvable technological and social problems (being fundamental) which are now and will most likely in the future be preventing it from getting mass adoption.

-This paper proposes an idea (set of ideas/solutions/approaches) on a revolutionary blockchain protocol that might really enable mass adoption for crypto, presenting — among others — **high efficiency** and **the native token with the powerfully-decreasing total-supply**.
+This paper proposes an idea (set of ideas/solutions/approaches) on a revolutionary blockchain protocol that might really enable mass adoption for crypto, presenting — among other things — **high efficiency** and **the native token with the powerfully-decreasing total-supply**.

 The protocol is represented through describing the Unicorn (**U**) blockchain being built based on the given protocol.